Fabross/insulators-cv/README.md

 Requirements to use the notebooks:
 1. Clone this repository
 2. Clone Dataset repository at the same level of this project
-3. Create a virtual env (optional) and run `pip install requirements.txt`
+3. Create a virtual env (optional) and run `pip install -r requirements.txt`